quincy-codes/lemonrepo/README.md

-# Lemonrepo
+# Lemonrepo - Shadow Theme

 Lemonrepo allows you sell access to Private GitHub repositories using Lemonsqueezy.
 Everything is automated, license activation to repo read only invite management.

+This version uses the Shadow theme, which emphasizes the quiet, adaptive, and ever-present nature of a shadow.
+The design features darker hues, gradients, and soft transitions to represent shadows, silhouettes, and contrast.

-Lemonrepo is the tech behind I use to sell https://supersaas.dev, a fullstack Nuxt 3 starter kit
+Lemonrepo is the tech behind I use to sell <https://supersaas.dev>, a fullstack Nuxt 3 starter kit

 [![Deploy to NuxtHub](https://hub.nuxt.com/button.svg)](https://hub.nuxt.com/new?template=lemonrepo)

 ## Features

-- A modern website template to sell your repo
+- A modern website template with Shadow theme to sell your repo
-- Feature sections
+- Feature sections with shadow-inspired design elements
 - Show realtime sales
 - A public changelog showing your GitHub commits
 - Testimonials